ogghst/grownode/docs/tutorials/ubuntu1804_2004_advanced.md

 - click on "Install Tools" and monitor the installation in the status bar at the bottom right

-### Step 4: Import your first Grownode project and build it
+### Step 4: Import your first GrowNode project and build it

-Once the tool installation of the previous step is finished, import your first Grownode project doing:
+Once the tool installation of the previous step is finished, import your first GrowNode project doing:

 - close the "Welcome" tab
 - select "Import..." from the "File" menu